 If not mentioned otherwise, it is assumed that devices in the context of the document are able to track 6DoF.

+Editor's Note Tracking Frequency and uplink traffic.

 4.1.5 XR Spatial Mapping and Localization

 Spatial mapping, creating a map of the surrounding area, and localization, establishing the position of users and objects within that space, are some of the key areas of XR.
 Multiple sensor inputs are combined to get better localization accuracy, e.g., monocular/stereo/depth cameras, radio beacons, GPS, inertial sensors, etc.